 5 – Minimize your requests.

 Check your website details at GTmetrix.com.
 The fewer requests you have the better.
 More requests mean that the different components of your page take longer to download.
 The cause of this is usually down to excess plugins.
-Check on GTmetrix or a similar site like Pingdom tools.
+Check on GTmetrix or a similar site like webpagetest.
 Deactivate a plugin and retry the test to identify slow loading plugins.
 You may have a very slow loading plugin that adds a very basic feature to your site.
-It’s up to you to if you need to keep the plugin or find a workaround.
+It’s up to you if you need to keep the plugin or find a workaround.

 6 – Reduce plugins.